Practitioner Concentration, Elementary Education Specialization (Job-Embedded Program)

 The Elementary Education programs are aligned to the national standards provided by the Council for the Accreditation of Educator Preparation (CAEP) and the Interstate Teacher Assessment and Support Consortium (INTASC), as well as to the State of Tennessee Educator Preparation Provider Literacy Standards.

-Students completing the MS in Teacher Education, Practitioner Concentration, Elementary specialization earn both the MS degree and their Tennessee teaching license.
+Thirty to thirty-eight credit hours are required to fulfill the requirements for the Master of Science, Practitioner Concentration.
+Students must complete licensure requirements within three years.
+Students completing the MS in Teacher Education, Practitioner Concentration, Elementary education specialization earn both the MS degree and their Tennessee teaching license.